With all outdoor activities, it’s vital to be prepared before you head out on an adventure in natural areas.

 R.E.D.D.
 Plant-Based Protein Bar Variety Pack

-Whether we’re swimming laps at Georgia’s Lake Allatoona or hiking to waterfalls along the Blue Ridge Parkway, we never do any sort of physical activity without packing protein bars in our bag.
+Whether we’re swimming laps at Georgia’s Lake Allatoona or hiking Blue Ridge Parkway waterfalls, we never do any sort of physical activity without packing protein bars in our bag.

 The R.E.D.D.
 Variety Pack is especially great to pack for a hike because they offer an array of plant-based proteins, pre- and probiotics, and phytonutrients, with low sugar and high fiber.